 The Parent Company's first major development project is the Arya Residences Towers 1 and 2 (Arya Residences) located in Bonifacio Global City (BGC), Taguig.
 Arya Residences is the first top-market condominium development in the Philippines to be awarded the US Green Building Council's (USGBC) Leadership in Energy and Environmental Design (LEED) program Gold certification.
-It is expected to achieve multiple star rating from the Philippine Green Building Council's (PHILGBC) Building for Ecologically Responsive Design Excellence (BERDE) program.
+It is expected to achieve multiple star rating from the Philippine Green Building Council's (PHILGBC)

+Building for Ecologically Responsive Design Excellence (BERDE) program.
 Arya Residences was completed on December 31, 2016.

 In 2014, the Group started the construction of Arthaland Century Pacific Tower (ACPT), ALCO's flagship office project, which is set to be BGC's landmark of sustainability.
 This 30-storey AAA-grade office building located along the prime 5th Avenue is designed by SOM New York, the same group that penned the One World Trade Center and Burj Khalifa in Dubai, and is a building targeting dual certification.
 It has been pre-certified as LEED Gold and the Parent Company is targeting to secure a LEED Platinum certification for it.
-ACPT is registered with the Philippine Economic Zone Authority (PEZA) as an Ecozone Facilities Enterprise (see Note 22) and is expected to be completed in the second quarter of 2018.
+ACPT is registered with the Philippine Economic Zone Authority (PEZA) as an Ecozone Facilities Enterprise and is expected to be completed in 2018.

 In 2016, CLLC commenced the development of Cebu Exchange Project (Cebu Exchange), a 38-storey LEED and BERDE certified office building that will be developed in Barangay Lahug, Cebu City.
 Besides being designed to be a world-class workplace, Cebu Exchange is envisioned to be a complete ecosystem, with four retail floors for the convenience of its occupants.
 With a gross floor area of 110,000 square meters, Cebu Exchange boasts of being the largest green building in the country.
-Preselling began in September 2017 although construction will commence in the second quarter of 2018.
+Preselling began in September 2017 while construction commenced in the second quarter of 2018.

-In 2017, Cazneau has started planning for and will soon announce its first foray into developing a sustainable, master planned and integrated community in an eight-hectare property in Biñan City, Laguna, adjacent to the De La Salle University Science and Technology campus.
+In 2017, Cazneau has started planning for a sustainable, master planned and integrated community in an eight-hectare property in Biñan City, Laguna, adjacent to the De La Salle University Science and Technology campus.
 This project will be catering to start-ups, incubators, student, faculty population and starter families within the area.
+In 2018, Cazneau started the construction of a campus-type or dormitory-type residential community.